Get us in your inbox

 • Tai Po

-Not only do the coastal villages in Tai Mei Tuk offer an array of outdoor leisure activities, the place also offers views of some of Hong Kong’s crispest night skies.
-Head out early and hike up to Bride’s Pool where you just might catch a glimpse of the phantom bride combing her hair at the base of the falls, or spend the day with friends and family cycling, flying kites or barbecuing.
-When night falls, walk or cycle along the main dam of the Plover Cove Reservoir (pictured) where you can enjoy the best views of the starry sky.
+Not only do the coastal villages in Tai Mei Tuk offer an array of outdoor leisure activities, but the place also offers views of the crisp night sky.
+Head out early and hike up to Bride’s Pool, or spend the day with friends and family cycling, kite-flying, and barbecuing.
+When night falls, walk or cycle along the main dam of the Plover Cove Reservoir to enjoy the best views of the starry sky.

 Looking for more urban views?